carlmylo/docu-rpcs3/pages/english/instruments/drums/ps3-gh.md

 * Velocity sensitivity doesn't seem to work.
 * Gem colors do not match the pads.
 * RPCN Menus (for sending or accepting online invites) may cause a softlock.
-You may need an alternative input method to navigate these menus, such as a typing keyboard or a gamepad.
+You may need an alternative input method to navigate these menus, such as [[a typing keyboard or a gamepad]](https://carlmylo.github.io/docu-rpcs3/ctrls_pads){:target="_blank"}.

 ## Pad Information